hllplanner/hll-rcon/docs/docs/getting-started.md

   password: "RCON_PASSWORD"
 });

-client.on("ready", () => {
+client.on("ready", async () => {
-  console.log("Client ready!");
+  const serverName = await client.v2.server.getServerName();
+  console.log(`Logged in to server: ${serverName}`);
 });
 ```

 That's it!
 Now you can start sending commands and building your client.

 :::tip
-If a method parameter is marked as required, a process error will be thrown.
-Please validate inputs before passing them
+If a method parameter is marked as required and an invalid input is given, a process error will be thrown.
+Please
-to an API.
+validate any inputs before passing them to an API.
 :::

+## Issuing Commands

+To issue RCON commands using the managers structure, see [RCONClientV1](./clients/RCONClientV1.md) and [RCONClientV2](./clients/RCONClientV2.md) to find their respective managers.
+Alternatively if you would like to write your own commands, see [how to send messages manually](./other/manually-sending-messages.md).